GABA-transaminase deficiency

 • Late-onset variants present with a very broad range of neurologic signs and symptoms. |

-• The neonatal-onset form presents with epileptic encephalopathy, hypotonia, and neurologic symptoms. | |
+• The neonatal-onset form presents with refractory clinical or subclinical seizures, severe lethargy, hypotonia, and apnea in the immediate neonatal period. | |

-• Later-onset forms can show a more variable phenotype. |
+• Later-onset forms can show a more variable phenotype of developmental delays with or without seizures. |

 1. Glycine levels greater than 230 uM indicated severe outcome, whereas a CSF:plasma glycine ratio of 0.08 or lower predicted attenuated outcome; however, there was significant overlap. | |

-2. Brain malformations were rarely seen in milder forms, whereas severe malformations (corpus callosum agenesis or cerebellar cyst with hydrocephalus) only occurred in patients with severe nonketotic hyperglycinemia or neonatal death. | |
+2. Structural brain malformations were rarely seen in milder forms, whereas severe malformations (corpus callosum agenesis or cerebellar cyst with hydrocephalus) only occurred in patients with severe nonketotic hyperglycinemia or neonatal death. | |

-3. The glycine index (calculated by subtracting glycine intake in food from the dose of sodium benzoate needed to normalize plasma glycine levels divided by body weight) correlated strongly with outcome, being highest in severely affected patients. |
+3. The glycine index (calculated by subtracting glycine intake in food from the dose of sodium benzoate needed to normalize plasma glycine levels divided by body weight) correlated strongly with outcome, being highest in severely affected patients. | |

-Clinical and biochemical severity was no different between P or T protein defects.
-Two mutations with no enzyme activity are associated with severe outcome, whilst at least one mutation with residual enzyme activity generally results in attenuated nonketotic hyperglycinemia.
+5. Two pathogenic variants in the AMT, GCSH, or GLDC genes with no enzyme activity are associated with severe outcome, whereas at least one mutation with residual enzyme activity generally results in attenuated nonketotic hyperglycinemia.
 Divergent outcomes for the same genotype indicate a contribution of other factors.
+Clinical and biochemical severity was no different between P or T protein defects. |

 Tube feeding was necessary for the first three weeks after which she was able to feed orally.
 The infant was able to fix her gaze after four weeks but did not develop a social smile.
 She was always restless during and between feeds and by eight weeks, she had episodes of incessant crying and intermittent twitching.
 At this point, the ability to visually fix and follow was lost.
 On examination, she was centrally and peripherally hypertonic; neonatal reflexes were present.
 She lost the ability to feed orally at three months and tube feeds had to be reintroduced.
 No further developmental progress was observed subsequently.
-The episodes of twitching and restlessness initially responded to stepwise increases in the doses of sodium benzoate, dextromethorphan, and anticonvulsant medications, but by six months there were frequent minor convulsions despite maximal doses of these medications.
+The episodes of twitching and restlessness initially responded to stepwise increases in the doses of sodium benzoate, dextromethorphan, and antiseizure medications, but by six months there were frequent minor seizures despite maximal doses of these medications.
 Intermittent dystonic posturing also became apparent at this point and was treated with baclofen.
 She died at the age of nine months following a prolonged seizure and respiratory failure.

 • Nonketotic hyperglycinemia is caused by a defect in the glycine cleavage enzyme system. | |

-• Nonketotic hyperglycinemia is due to autosomal recessive mutations in the GLDC or AMT genes. | |
+• Nonketotic hyperglycinemia is due to biallelic pathogenic variants in the GLDC, AMT, or GCSH genes. | |

 • Increased glycine levels disturb motor and sensory functions in the brain. |